sea-lions-2014/team_lazy_loaders/README.md

 Survey gorilla project - Elliot, Emmanuel, Andy and Matt

 ##MVP
-(potentially too ambitious) - A user can log in, create a survey, and view that survey.
+ - A user can log in, create a survey, and view that survey.

 ##Workflow:
 - vertical